robabba/fast-java-syntax-highlighter/README.md

 How to use
 ----------
-To use JSyntaxHighlighter, simply add the Library to your project and add the following to your respective JFrame file:
+To use JSyntaxHighlighter, simply download and add the library JSyntaxHighlighter.jar to your project and add the following to your respective JFrame file:

 `JSyntaxHighlighter synHighlighter = new JSyntaxHighlighter();`